thebluntblade/Tibberprice_E-Ink-Display/README.md

 The case I have used is from Thingiverse https://www.thingiverse.com/thing:6167178

-Compared to the original device based on the link above this solution has some advanctages (+) and disadvantages (-):
+Compared to the original device based on the link above this solution has some advanctages and disadvantages.

+Advantages:
-+ Easier, as you just buy the combined EPD with ESP and most probably cheaper for the same reason.
+- Easier, as you just buy the combined EPD with ESP.
+- Cheaper for the same reason.

+Disadvantages:
 - Smaller display.
 - No battery and most probably a much higher energy consumption as there is no optimisation in this regard.